 In most cases, not displaying a work of art means that the work of art in question is forbidden to exist.

-Enn Kunila laid the foundation for his art collection some twenty years ago and by now, this collection has grown to become one of the largest of its kind in Eastern and Northern Europe.
+Enn Kunila laid the foundation for his art collection some twenty five years ago and by now, this collection has grown to become one of the largest of its kind in Eastern and Northern Europe.
 The focus of this art collection is quite clear: Kunila is interested primarily in the so called blossoming of the nationalist school of Estonian painting in the first half of the 20th century, with which the previous history of that school in the 19th century fits in, along with the follow-up history that some Estonian artists who were and are active during the latter half of the 20th century and the beginning of the 21st century represent.
 As such, Kunila’s collection is exceedingly focused and by relying on the collection, an overview of various processes of development of certain trends in this small Northern European country can be gained.
 Since many artists of the first half of the 20th century interpreted certain trends from international artistic life (postimpressionism must be mentioned first and foremost) in their own work, interesting processes of analysis can also carried out on the basis of Kunila’s collection concerning developments in art history not only in metropolises but also in Europe’s peripheral regions where the modifications of art movements that were created have achieved notable attention in recent years, primarily in association with the popularity of the Northern European art of painting from the end of the 19th century and the beginning of the 20th century.
 Enn Kunila’s art collection reminds us that if we consider diversity and equality of identities to be Europe’s strength, then the same way of thinking should be inculcated in art history since the awareness of the public at large regarding art history is to this day – often for marketing reasons – shaped exclusively through “popular” and “central” narratives.
 The history of Estonian art is not merely an “interesting detail” in the mosaic of the history of European art, rather it is a melting pot in which different influences are amalgamated.
 Yet it is not merely particular kinds of interpretations of well known artistic trends that can be seen in the work of the more accomplished artists, but rather an autonomous artistic whole is created in which both international and local artistic trends as well as social conditions are reflected simultaneously.